 Most people never notice the signs of insulin resistance even though it’s so common in the United States:

 - 24% of adults over the age of 20 have it[*]

 - It’s prevalent in over 70% of obese or overweight women[*]

-- Plus, 33% of obese kids and teens have insulin resistance[*]
+- 33% of obese kids and teens have insulin resistance[*]

-- Weight gain and an inability to lose weight (especially in your tummy).
-If you’re obese or overweight and you carry a large amount of weight in your tummy area, despite trying every weight loss diet under the sun, insulin resistance may be to blame.
+- Weight gain and an inability to lose weight (especially in your belly).
+If you’re obese or overweight and you carry a large amount of body weight in your stomach area despite trying multiple weight loss diets, insulin resistance may be to blame.

-- Bloated, swollen fingers and (c)ankles due to a potassium/sodium imbalance[*].
+- Bloated, swollen fingers and ankles due to a potassium and sodium imbalance[*].

 - Male pattern baldness and thinning hair, even if you’re a woman[*].

 - Gum disease[*]

 So what happens if you think you might be insulin resistant?

 Schedule an appointment with your doctor ASAP.
 He or she will go over your medical history, give you a full exam, and send you to take a glucose tolerance test to determine for sure.

 You’ll need to have your fasting blood glucose and insulin levels measured to see where you fall on the IR scale.
 High fasting insulin levels usually indicate insulin resistance.
 Don’t get too down if you hear bad news.
 Both insulin resistance and type 2 diabetes can be reversed.